In this article we are going to look at how to keep your dog safe and out of trouble when he’s in the back yard, by Labrador proofing your garden.

 The fact is, I don’t know of a way, and I don’t know of anybody else who knows of a way, to reliably teach a dog to respect an ‘imaginary boundary’, during the extended absence of supervision.

-Some dogs, usually older bitches, will lie out in an unfenced garden and not stray far from their house.
+Some dogs, usually older female dogs, will lie out in an unfenced garden and not stray far from their house.
 But let’s be honest.
 These are the exception and NOT the rule.

 There is no way of predicting if your dog will do this.
 In fact the chances are that he or she won’t.